 GFMD members are organisations that work in support of:

 - Media development;

-- Freedom of expression;
+- Freedom of expression and press freedom;

 - Media capacity and financial viability;

 - Free, efficient, and public access to information and news distribution;

 - Media as a platform for democratic discourse as representatives of the diversity of views and interests in society.